An injury is a physical trauma to the body with an external force. It can also be actions or words that trigger an emotional or psychological trauma.

 When a narcissist is trying to claim you’re going crazy, they might add.
 “Even your mother thinks you’re crazy.”
 “My family thinks.”
 “Everyone thinks you’re.” to get you to doubt yourself.
 Or when they’re driving too fast, and you ask them to slow down as they’re scaring you.
 “Everyone drives at this speed on this road, what’s your problem?” even though the narcissist is breaking the speed limit because they believe they’re entitled to do so.

 The narcissist’s slippery slope is used in an argument to stop you from doing something for fear of what they’ll do next.
 From those intimidating covert threats of “ You’ll wish you hadn’t.” to the overt “If you do, I will.” if they find out you’re thinking of leaving, so they claim.
-“You’ll never see the children again.” or “If you don’t, I’m cutting you out of the will.” whatever it is you’re thinking of doing if you take action A, the narcissists will take it to B and then into C, usual, so you fear doing A, sometimes when it comes to leaving a narcissist we have to step over the fear safely, onto that slope, and ride it out until we are free from their controlling behaviour.
+“You’ll never see the children again.” or “If you don’t, I’m cutting you out of the will.” whatever it is you’re thinking of doing, if you take action A, the narcissists will take it to B and then into C, usual, so you fear doing A, sometimes when it comes to leaving a narcissist we have to step over the fear safely, onto that slope, and ride it out until we are free from their controlling behaviour.

 Where they answer with the start.
 Which is also the end.
 A cheating narcissist uses this to distract you from the fact they’re cheating.
 “You don’t trust me because you’re hung up on your past, so you went through my things.
 It’s wrong to go through my things because you’re hung up on your past.
 You have trust issues.”

 The term gaslighting comes from the 1944 psychological thriller movie Gaslight.
-The film is adapted from Patrick Hamilton’s play Gaslight in 1938.
+The film was adapted from Patrick Hamilton’s play Gaslight in 1938.
 The play is about a husband who slowly manipulates his wife into believing she’s going insane.

 Gaslighting is psychological manipulation, In which the narcissist covertly plants seeds of self-doubt, so we end up questioning our memories, our opinions, our perceptions, our values, our beliefs, our judgment and our reality.
 Causing things such as anxiety, codependency, ruminating, cptsd, memory problems, brain fog, lack of concentration, sleep deprivation, physical health problems, lack in confidence and cognitive dissonance, as we are living with two or more conflicting beliefs or realities, as we have the one we believe and the one the narcissist is psychologically manipulating us to no longer knowing what to believe.

 Instead of answering the question at hand, a narcissist will use manipulation of your emotions.
-The narcissist wants to win the argument by using your very emotions against you.
+The narcissist wants to win the argument by using your emotions against you.
 It is also a type of red herring as they avoid the original topic as they don’t answer the question.
 Instead, they appeal to your fear, appeal to consequences, appeal to pity, appeal to spite, appeal to ridicule, appeal to flattery, appeal to guilt.
-The narcissist wants to use your emotional thinking such as fear, joy, guilt, shame, obligation when you’ve said no, and they’re trying to take a boundary.
+The narcissist wants to use your emotional thinking, such as fear, joy, guilt, shame, and obligation, when you’ve said no, and they’re trying to take a boundary.
 “If you loved me, you would.”
 If they fear exposure.
 “What would your friends think if they knew.”
 If they fear abandonment.
 “After all, I’ve done for you.”
 Or they’ll suddenly have an illness or things like “What about the children.”

 Click on the links below to join Elizabeth Shaw – Life Coach on social media for more information on Overcoming Narcissistic Abuse.